 In 2008, she formed M-Squared Public Relations, which began as a home-based business.
 “I love PR and I know that any career change I made would always involve PR.”
 “It’s in my blood and I’m a firm believer that PR people aren’t made–it’s a personality trait that once activated, positions them to simply make things happen.
 I guess that’s why they call me ‘the Olivia Pope of PR.’

-As the mother of two, Middleton divides her time between work and family, but always finds ways to give back to the community that has been so good to her.
+As the married mother of two, Marsha divides her time between work and family, but always finds ways to give back to the community that has been so good to her.

 In 2016, Marsha was awarded the JP’s Recipe for Life Foundation’s Distinguished Service Award for her dedication to giving back to the Atlanta community and for her steadfast commitment to ensuring the success of her firm’s clients.
 In Sept 2016, Upscale Magazine named Marsha one of 15 ‘Top Players’ in their national roundup of movers and shakers.
 In Oct.
 2016, 17th South Magazine named Marsha one of six PR Powerhouses in Atlanta.